rafid416/Pathtrek/README.md

 ## Live Demo

 To view the app, go to [https://pathtrek.herokuapp.com/](https://pathtrek.herokuapp.com/)
-> You can enter the following credentails to test drive the app with its full features:
+> You can enter the following credentials to test drive the app with its full features:
   * Username: rafid
   * Email: rafid@rafid.com
   * Password: rafid